skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 farms dotting the surrounding countryside.
 There is a standard detachment of Alidian guards at the entrance to the city: A group of bored Ailidian soldiers, and four elite guards.
 After their papers are checked, they are granted entry into the village proper.
-The “streets” of the city are simple dirt paths that wind around the clusters of tidy cottages and small gardens.
+The "streets" of the city are simple dirt paths that wind around the clusters of tidy cottages and small gardens.
 Many homes have a ribbon of smoke that drifts upward from the chimney.
 The smell of food is in the air